 - Asiaticus: pale-yellow, melancholy, stiff; ruled by belief.

 - Afer or Africanus: black, phlegmatic, relaxed; ruled by caprice.

 - Monstrosus: varying by climate or art, with Mountaineer identified as small, active, and timid; Patagonian identified as large and indolent; Hottentot identified as less fertile; American as beardless; Chinese as having a conic head; and Canadian as having a flattened head.

 (Descriptions above come from The Mismeasure of Man, by Stephen Jay Gould, and from William Turton's 1802 English translation of Systema Naturae, Volume 1, page 9, hosted by the Biodiversity Heritage Library.
 The Wikipedia entry for "Scientific racism" provides an expanded, alternate translation of the descriptions.
 For the original Latin, see Systema Naturae, 12th Edition, page 37, hosted by The Linnean Society of London.
 See also 'The Better Sort': Ideas of Race and of Nobility in Eighteenth-Century Great Britain and Ireland [PDF], a 2014 doctoral thesis by Tim McInerney, pages 217-220.)

 Such theories were not uncommon in Linnaeus' time.
 Historians debate whether Linnaeus intended to imply a hierarchy in his classification of human races, but the classifications themselves have long since been discredited by science.

-The task force will make a report about its findings at the Summer 2019 Governing Board meeting.
-To be clear, however, no decision has yet been made to either change or retain the name of the Linnaean Games.
+The task force will review all member comments on its draft recommendations and revise the recommendations as needed before reporting its findings at the Summer 2019 Governing Board meeting.
 The ESA Governing Board and the Linnaean Games Task Force are firmly committed to taking an objective approach on this issue and to making any final decision based on the feedback of the ESA membership.